smably/git-eslint/README.md

-# eslint-delta
+# git-eslint

-A tool to filter ESLint output by changed lines in git diffs.
+A tool to filter ESLint output by git history.

 ## Installation and Usage